aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

             DC1_L2_LEAVES:
 ```

-Don't confuse ***hosts*** with servers or similar.
+Do not confuse ***hosts*** with servers or similar.
 A host can be anything that can be accessed via SSH or an API, to be managed by Ansible, including Arista switches.

 The settings inside the inventory.yml file are defined in a tree-like structure using ***groups***.
 Groups can contain hosts or other groups - making it easier to apply a common configuration to a group of devices.

 The ***all*** line at the top is a default group that contains all ***hosts***, i.e., all switches.
-So don't worry too much about that for now.
+So do not worry too much about that for now.

 The ***children:*** keyword is used to define "groups of groups," i.e., just an internal keyword to differentiate between hosts and groups.